uwcms/APx-rpcsvc/modules/README.md

 #### indicate_activity

 `indicate_activity` requires no parameters and will trigger a flash on the front panel activity indicator LED.
-The color of this flash is determined by the module parameter `module_activity_color`.
+The color of this flash is determined by the module parameter `module_activity_color`, and the LED used is determined by the module parameter `module_led_id`.
 See below for more details.

 ```cpp
 LOGGER->indicate_activity();